 Read more about who is qualified to apply for commutation under the new criteria.

-The Office of the Pardon Attorney is working in conjunction with the Federal Bureau of Prisons (BOP) to facilitate this initiative.
-In addition, the Clemency Project 2014 (a non-government affiliated organization composed of the American Bar Association, the National Association of Criminal Defense Lawyers, the Federal Defenders, the American Civil Liberties Union, and Families Against Mandatory Minimums, as well as individuals active within those organizations and other lawyers wishing to participate in this volunteer effort) is helping to quickly and effectively identify appropriate candidates for this initiative.
+The Office of the Pardon Attorney ("PARDON') worked in conjunction with the Federal Bureau of Prisons (BOP) to facilitate the initiative.
+In addition, the Clemency Project 2014 (a non-government affiliated organization composed of the American Bar Association, the National Association of Criminal Defense Lawyers, the Federal Defenders, the American Civil Liberties Union, and Families Against Mandatory Minimums, as well as individuals active within those organizations and other lawyers wishing to participate in this volunteer effort) helped to quickly and effectively identify appropriate candidates for the initiative.

-Please note that as of October 19, 2015, Clemency Project 2014 stopped accepting requests for the assistance of outside counsel.
-This office has been advised that if applications were received prior to the cutoff date, Clemency Project 2014 will still review those requests for assistance and connect those whose cases appear to meet the described Clemency Initiative criteria with Federal Defenders or volunteer attorneys trained in the sentence commutation process.
-However, if an inmate has not received a response from Clemency Project 2014 and would like to apply for commutation of sentence directly with this Office, they should feel free to submit their application with or without the assistance of counsel.
-Inmates who appear to meet the six criteria will be offered the assistance of an experienced pro bono attorney through Clemency Project 2014 in preparing his or her application for clemency.
-Clemency Project 2014 is not affiliated with the Department of Justice and is solely responsible for any recommendations and determinations of appropriate representation assignments.
-Public inquiries related to Clemency Project 2014 or pro bono attorney assignment should be directed to that organization via email to firstname.lastname@example.org.
+On October 19, 2015, Clemency Project 2014 (CP2014) stopped accepting requests for the assistance of outside counsel through their organization.
+PARDON was notified that if applications were received by CP2014 prior to the cutoff date, they would review requests for assistance and connect those whose cases appear to meet the described Clemency Initiative criteria with Federal Defenders or volunteer attorneys trained in the sentence commutation process.
+However, if an inmate had not received a response from CP2014 and wanted to apply for commutation of sentence directly with PARDON, they were instructed to submit their application with or without the assistance of counsel.
+Inmates who appeared to meet the six criteria were offered the assistance of an experienced pro bono attorney through CP2014 in preparing his or her application for clemency.
+CP2014 was not an office, board, division, or component of the Department of Justice and was solely responsible for any recommendations and determinations of appropriate representation assignments through its organization.
+Public inquiries related to CP2014 or pro bono attorney assignments within the organization were directed to them via email to email@example.com